Classifying news articles

 Writing the initial prompts

-It's time to try writing a prompt and classifying a title!
+Now that we've verified what's in our dataset and initialized the OpenAI client, it's time to try writing a prompt and classifying a title.
 We'll define a classify_article

-function that takes an input title and returns a category.
-The @braintrust.traced
+function that takes an input title and returns a category:

 function.
 Behind the scenes, Eval